-Budget Revisions - The grantee must submit a budget revision to their VCAAA grants manager whenever there is a variation of more than ten (10) percent in any one line item, i.e., personnel, travel and training, equipment, etc. Please contact your grants manager for details.
+Budget Revisions - The grantee must submit a budget revision to their VCAAA grants manager whenever there is a variation of more than ten (10) percent in any expenditure or other category item, i.e., personnel, travel and training, equipment, etc. Please contact your grants manager for details.